 I am really passionate about exposing TSI Youth to better education and employment opportunities and accessing different health services that are available in our region.
 I am excited to be apart of the Governance group and really hope that my ideas and opinions add value to the project.

-Monique Maclaine is a pakaka woman living in nipaluna/Hobart, Tasmania.
-She is completing a Bachelor of Science in Microbiology, Plant Science & Geography at the University of Tasmania.
-Alongside her studies, Monique works full time at the Riawunna Centre at the University of Tasmania; the Riawunna team is focused on Aboriginal and Torres Strait Islander student success, where they provide a culturally welcoming space for students to study, access academic and cultural support and be part of a dynamic community.
-Outside of work and study, she volunteers in the State Emergency Service, and gets involved in events with her local LGBTQIA+ community.
+Monique Maclaine is a trawlwoolway pakana woman living in nipaluna/Hobart.
+She is completing a Bachelor of Science in Microbiology, Plant Science & Ecology at the University of Tasmania.
+Alongside her studies, Monique works full time at the Riawunna Centre at the University of Tasmania, supporting Aboriginal and Torres Strait Islander student success.
+Outside of work and study, she volunteers in the State Emergency Service.

 Monique is passionate about natural sciences, conservation, and caring for Country and the environment; in the future, she hopes to use her knowledge and skills from her studies to contribute to healing the environment and effects of climate change.
-In her spare time, Monique loves Strongman training, travelling, practicing yoga, and connecting to the natural environment by scuba diving, hiking, and basically any activity outdoors!
+In her spare time, Monique loves weightlifting, travelling, practicing yoga, and connecting with Country by scuba diving, hiking, cultural burns, and basically any activity outdoors!

 Monique is driven by a desire for all young mob to feel comfortable and confident expressing themselves, and for the safety and visibility of LGBTQIA+ in the health system.
 She hopes to contribute to the embraced diversity and authentic representation of the needs of young mob, that positively impacts the social and emotional wellbeing of our people.